lamassuiot/docs/docs/deployment/infra/kubernetes.md

 ### Install Lamassu

 Default Lamassu IoT installation includes a Keycloak server which provides the user management and authentication support.
-Configure the following env variables with the user to be created as the keycloak admin.
+Configure the following env variables with the user credentials to be created as the keycloak admin.

 ```bash
 KEYCLOAK_USER=<your-admin-user>